If users want quick, easy, and painless—that is, if users want “simple”—why shouldn’t PLM also be simple?

 Often complexity is a side effect of not making decisions.
 Too often, companies engaging in mergers and acquisitions end up having a bunch of systems doing the same thing.
 They are unable to “kill” any of them and, over the years, things get complex.
 I’m working with several SMEs that have six different mCADs, and multiple environments for the same mCAD.
 Imagine how many distinct integrations they need to consolidate their product data!

 A slow or poorly-handled system integration between merging companies can greatly complicate your PLM system landscape.
 To keep your PLM architecture simple, you need to be brave and make the tough decisions.

 Boring light-blue screens from the ’80s, thousands of new windows opening with every click, cryptic error messages, slow performance and sudden application crashes are day-to-day realities in the PLM world.

 UX stands for User Experience.
 User experience design focuses on the optimization of an application to make it easy to use, effective and enjoyable.
 User Interface (UI) design refers to the look and feel of an application.
 Both elements are crucial to an application and work closely together.

 User experience design isn’t just about how the application looks, but rather about how it works.
 It’s not just about picking colours and designing beautiful graphics, but rather about making it easy for the user to do their job.

-A well-designed User Interface is a very powerful way to make a PDM system simple, clear, bright and user-centered, and thus improve the user experience.
+A well-designed user interface is a very powerful way to make a PDM system simple, clear, bright and user-centered, and thus improve user experience.

 Most PLM vendors try to keep their solutions generic, and don’t provide specific out-of-the-box solutions for different industries.
 Vendors try to take into account so many use cases that simplifying the main structure of the PDM application itself seems impossible.